suryavengadesan/lc/lc.md

 # My Notes

+Below are key definitions, tricks, tips, and code templates for common patterns.

 # DFS (Depth First Search)

+Definition: Search deep into a graph before searching all immediate neighbors.
-When you need to traverse a tree or graph, searching for a specific heuristic
+Application: When you need to traverse a tree or graph, searching for a specific heuristic.

 ```
 def dfs(root):